cloudprober/cloudprober/docs/content/docs/how-to/built-in-servers.md

 }
 ```

-This creates an HTTP server that responds on port `8080`.
-By default it will
+This creates an HTTP server that responds on the port `8080`.
+This HTTP server
-respond to the following endpoints:
+supports the following two endpoints by default:

-- `/healthcheck`
+- `/healthcheck` - returns 'OK' if instance is not in the lameduck mode.
-- `/lameduck`
+- `/lameduck` - returns the lameduck status (true/false).

+Lameduck mode is a mode in which a server is still running but is signaling that
+it is about to go down for maintenance so new requests should not be sent to it.
+This is typically used with load balancers to take out a backend for maintenance
+without returning any actual errors.

+TODO(manugarg): Document how a Cloudprober can be put in the lameduck mode.

+### Data Handlers

+You can also add custom data handlers to the above HTTP server:

 ```shell
 server {